 Traders can use MetaTrader 4 and MetaTrader 5, equipped with advanced charting tools, one-click trading, and technical indicators ideal for fast-paced strategies.
 Fast execution speeds and reliable order processing support the precision needed for intraday strategies.

-Plus500 is regulated by FCA, ASIC, CySEC, and CFTC, providing a framework for secure trading conditions.
-The proprietary Plus500 platform allows switching between a Demo and a Live trading action, with over 60 currency pairs available as CFDs.
+Plus500 is regulated by more than 15 financial authorities, including the FCA, ASIC, CySEC, and CFTC, providing a framework for secure trading conditions.
+The proprietary Plus500 platform allows switching between a Demo and a Live trading, with over 60 currency pairs available as CFDs.

-Plus500 charges zero commission per trade, which reduces per-trade costs for frequent intraday trading.
+Plus500 charges zero commission, which significantly reduces transaction expenses for frequent intraday trading.
 Spreads are dynamic and vary with market conditions.
 The platform’s real-time charts, risk management tools, and fast order execution make it especially suitable for intraday trading strategies where precision and timing are key.

 Global Prime offers low trading costs and access to MT4 and MT5 for both retail and professional traders.
 Opening and closing multiple orders in short periods is easily done through the MT4 and MT5 platforms, which allow the use of built-in Expert Advisors, charts, and market analysis tools.